 The mucolytic and antioxidant effects of N-acetylcysteine (NAC) may have great value in COPD treatment.
 However, beneficial effects have not been confirmed in clinical studies, possibly due to insufficient NAC doses and/or inadequate outcome parameters used.
 The objective of this study was to investigate high-dose NAC plus usual therapy in Chinese patients with stable COPD.

-The 1-year HIACE double-blind trial conducted in Kwong Wah Hospital, Hong Kong, randomized eligible stable COPD patients aged 50–80 yrs to NAC 600mg twice daily (Fluimucil, Zambon SpA, Italy) or placebo after 4 weeks’ run-in.
-Lung function parameters, symptoms, modified Medical Research Council (mMRC) dyspnea and St. George Respiratory Questionnaire (SGRQ) scores, 6-minute walking distance (6-MWD), and exacerbation and admission rates, were measured at baseline and every 16 weeks for 1 year.
+The 1-year HIACE (The Effect of High Dose N-acetylcysteine on Air Trapping and Airway Resistance of Chronic Obstructive Pulmonary Disease—a Double-blinded, Randomized, Placebo-controlled Trial) double-blind trial conducted in Kwong Wah Hospital, Hong Kong, randomized eligible patients aged 50 to 80 years with stable COPD to NAC 600 mg bid or placebo after 4-week run-in.
+Lung function parameters, symptoms, modified Medical Research Council (mMRC) dyspnea and St. George’s Respiratory Questionnaire (SGRQ) scores, 6-min walking distance (6MWD), and exacerbation and admission rates were measured at baseline and every 16 weeks for 1 year.